987839088534212

 Would you describe yourself as a night owl?
 Do you like getting up early in the morning?
 Are you a one-day-off, one-day-on worker?

-When you block schedule, you can build a schedule that suits your preferences, so know what you prefer.
+When you block schedules, you can build an agenda that suits your preferences, so you should know in advance what you prefer.

-Nursing can be exhausting; you can feel refreshed and prepared for every shift when you plan ahead.
+Nursing can be exhausting, but you can feel refreshed and prepared for every shift when you plan ahead.

 #3: Communicate Your Scheduling Preferences

-It is your responsibility to share your scheduling preferences with recruiters and administrators, so do not be afraid to ask for what you want.
+It is your responsibility to share your scheduling preferences with recruiters and administrators, so don’t be afraid to ask for what you want.

 Your travel nurse agency should stand up for you and what you need.